 But the City was more than a collection of banks and brokerage houses: it is also home to some of the mose important cultural landmarks in the UK.
 Spending the day walking around the City means going back in time while also looking into the future, and getting a sense of how vast area we now know as Greater London came to be.
 The story of a city is always a human story, and it is always worth hearing.

 There’s no better place to start than the Museum of London, located in the heart of the city at The Wall, a remnant of the old Roman enclosures.
 Originating as the archaeological Guildhall Museum after the discovery of a Roman mosaic in 1826, the London Museum officially opened in 1912 and was moved to its current site in 1976.
 It still maintains a strong archaeological tradition, and visitors can walk through time, starting at 450,000 BC with the prehistoric artifacts from the Lower Thames Valley.
 But the Museum also tells the incredible social history of the City in nine free galleries that span the centuries.
 Highlights from the collections include Oliver Cromwell’s death mask, testimonies from witnesses to the Great Fire of 1666 and remnants of medieval firefighters tools, a recreation of the original Vauxhall Pleasure Gardens, and a display of 1960s fashion that coincided with Beatlemania.
+[UPDATE: As of December 2022, the Museum of London has closed and is relocating to nearby Smithfield Market.
+The museum is planned to reopen in 2026.
+In the meantime, you can visit still visit the Museum of London Docklands.]

 Just behind the Museum of London stands the oldest hospital in Britain, St Bartholomew’s (or Barts, as it’s known to locals).
 It was founded in 1123 by Rahere, a monk who formed part the Court of King Henry I, and it is now known as a teaching hospital.
 The building is particularly significant for housing the only remaining statue of King Henry VIII in London and contains a number of important works of art from the medieval period.
 However, its fame probably comes from two of its most famous fictional inhabitants, Sherlock Holmes and Doctor Watson.
 The hospital was the site of the characters first meeting in A Study in Scarlet and more recently, the hugely popular BBC adaptation Sherlock, which filmed key scenes there, has made the hospital a must see destination for fans of the show.